reticent-roklimber/atlas/README.md

 ## Run from a local machine *with* Docker (build image)

-If you are planning to help contribute to the project and modify the Plotly Dash app with a pull request, then this is the way to go.
+If you are planning to help contribute to the project and modify the main app with a pull request, then this is the way to go.
 In the following steps I'll show you how I build the Docker image from the codebase.
+Special note that this *will not* work on an Apple M1 processor as the build process has some compiling that requires the traditional 64bit intel/amd architectures.
+If you're running a linux or windows 64bit machine, it should work.
+If you're running a non-M1 MacOs, it might work.
+If you're running an M1 MacOs, you're 100% screwed :)

 ### 1. Install Docker to your local machine